Iankumu/mpesa/USAGE.md

 > `Don't` include these keywords in your urls when registering your callbacks
 >
+> -   mpesa,
+> -   safaricom
-> > mpesa,safaricom or any other keyword related to Safaricom
+> -   any other keyword related to Safaricom

 > Ensure all your callback urls are `https`.